-In April 1915, the City Battalions left Manchester, and moved to barracks in the grounds of a Lincolnshire stately home, Belton Park.
+In April 1915, the City Battalions of 30th Division left Manchester, and moved to barracks in the grounds of a Lincolnshire stately home, Belton Park.
+They were joined by the Liverpool Pals 89th Brigade.
 The command was now directed by the War Office and a more regular army approach was adopted.
 Senior NCOs were moved from one company to another to remove the bonds of established friendships and assert discipline.
 Older NCO’s left the Battalion.

 Some men clearly made an effort to terminate their Service.
 In a post war interview III Platoon’s former Sgt.
 Frank Ewart Chandler recounted the exploits of the 17th Battalion Regimental Sergeant Major (RSM) from enlistment to a time after his discharge.